R. David LeButt Award

 Make a Nomination

 Award candidates are nominated by industry peers and reviewed by the Foundation Board Members for final selection.
 The selected recipient will be honored at ISTA's Annual Forum.
-Review full nomination criteria below prior to making a nomination.
+Review the full nomination criteria prior to making a nomination.
 Nominations may be submitted for consideration at any time through the online form.
-The deadline for nominations to be considered in a given year is December 31st.
+The deadline for nominations to be considered in a given year is January 31st.

 Previous Award Recipients